-Can we talk about angel food cake?
-I feel the need to impart some important information.
+Before we dive into this angel food cake recipe, I feel the need to impart some important information.

-Forget the ready-made angel food you buy at the grocery store.
+Forget store-bought angel food cake!
 It's dry.
 And, who knows how long it's been sitting there?

 You have two, far-better options: